joelbarmettlerUZH/Spring_Boot_Demo/README.md

 ```

 I have just replaced all "User" with "UserEntity" and the "UserService" with "UserentityService".
 Let's try this out.
 Restart the server and make a GET-request to "/api/v1/Userentity".
 Of course, it returns nothing since we have no users yet.
-Now, create a new user using postmans POST-method.
+Now, create a new user using postman's POST-method.

 >{"name": "Joel"}